sauce-archives/help/docs/tools/appium/reference.md

 <h4>REST Calls</h4>

-In order to organize your test results in suites, you will need to make a couple of calls to our <a href="#rest-api">REST API</a>.
+In order to organize your test results in suites, you will need to make a couple of calls to our <a href="/docs/api/appium">Appium REST API</a>.

 <h3>Live-View and Report URLs</h3>